 Buttervilla are calling for registration and testing to be voluntary for all non-GMO, non-patented, non-hybrid seed.
 That would fix all the problems with the law, while still allowing the giant agri-companies to protect their business.
 “Only in this way will we have a broad supply of quality seed for the needs of home gardeners and small growers” says Rob.”If this law goes ahead then many of our heritage seeds and plants will be lost along with the diverse flavour of different tomato varieties.”

-Our favourite Buttervilla tomato dish comes from The Living Space; Cornish crab, heritage tomatoes and basil aioli showcases the best of the summer seasons produce.
+Our favourite Buttervilla tomato dish comes from The Living Space; Cornish crab, heritage tomatoes and basil aioli showcase the best of the summer seasons produce.
 Here’s our recipe so that you can make it at home – Cornish crab and Heritage tomato recipe

 Rob has just received news that Buttervilla has won the second prize “Passion Turned Profession” of € 2000 by Italian organisation La Secondaluna for Life Long Passions in Europe.
 What an honour to be recognised by Italians who grow some of the finest tasting produce in Europe.